Sreoshh/dev-companion/README.md

 ---

 ## Screenshots
-Shows the latest updated version panel and is subkected to change frequently
+Shows the latest updated version panel and is subjected to change frequently

 ![Dev Companion – Current Panel](assets/current-panel.png)